tropicalwave/nomad-podman/README.md

 * Consul: <http://localhost:8500>

-Hint: Since the configured default token in Consul only allows limited actions, login with the token created by `prepare.sh` at `shared/consul-agents.token`.
+Hint: Since the configured default token in Consul only allows limited actions, it is recommended to login with the token created by `prepare.sh` at `shared/consul-agents.token`.

 ## Architecture